doomdagger/learn-python/String.md

 > **Also Notice:** Be sure to also see the earlier note about the mutable **bytearray** string available as of Python 3.0 and 2.6, described fully in Chapter 37; because it may be changed in place, it offers an alternative to this list/join combination for some kinds of 8-bit text that must be changed often.

-**none of the string methods accepts patterns¡ªfor pattern-based text processing, you must use the Python `re` standard library module, an advanced tool. string methods may sometimes run more quickly than the re module¡¯s tools.**
+**none of the string methods accepts patterns - for pattern-based text processing, you must use the Python `re` standard library module, an advanced tool. string methods may sometimes run more quickly than the re module's tools.**

 # String Formatting Expressions

-...